 - Repair the Visual C++ Redistributable for Visual Studio 2015 on your computer

 Microsoft has built Visual C++ Redistributable for Visual Studio 2015 in Windows Update KB2999226.
-So you can install it through Windows Update.
+You can install it through Windows Update.

 - Type Update in the search box from Start.
 Then click Check for updates (Windows 10) or Windows Update (Windows 7) from the result.